You Have Questions? We Have Answers!

 Q: The person that ran into me got a ticket for the accident.
 Does this mean I automatically win my case?

 A: No, it does not.
-Unless the police office witnessed the auto accident, the report is not admissible.
+Generally speaking, unless the police office witnessed the auto accident, the report is not admissible.
 This means that further investigation must be done to prove who is at fault.

 Determining fault is not always easy.
 Even in cases where the other individual was ticketed for the accident, you cannot automatically assume that they would be considered “at fault” in a court of law.
 Additional investigation may be required.
 Even if the other insurance company determines their insured driver was at fault, they may still dispute the dollar amount of your expenses.
 It is important that you keep documentation of all your expenses, including property damage (your car and any personal possessions), medical bills, prescribed medications and devices (i.e., crutches or a neck brace), lost wages (including sick days and vacation days your employer may require you to utilize), rental car charges, mileage to and from medical appointments, etc. All these expenses should be taken into account when a settlement amount is requested.